Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

 A key danger of a cost-plus pricing strategy in a volatile pricing market is that there’s an increased danger of airlines underselling inventory when the commodity market is low and over-charging when the market is high.

 Prices also change when airlines need to balance their capacity.
-If an airline has limited network capacity, they may choose to increase prices to inhibit customer demand.
+If an airline has limited network capacity, it may choose to increase prices to inhibit customer demand.
 If an airline has full network capacity, conversely, they may choose to lower prices to sell a larger proportion of inventory upfront for guaranteed cash flow (if that is the strategy or commercial requirement at the time).

 What airline ticket pricing strategy is used to set prices?